 Detailed 20-day Philippines itinerary

-After all these details, here we’ll walk you through the 20-day Philippines route step by step.
-You’ll find lots of specific guides linked where we dive into hotels, restaurants and, above all, the activities available in each place.
-This is just a short summary.
+With all that covered, now we’ll walk you through the 20-day Philippines route step by step.
+You’ll find lots of specific linked guides where we go into more detail on hotels, restaurants and, above all, the activities available in each place.
+This is just a quick summary.

 Day 1: Manila – Siargao

-We kick off this 20-day Philippines itinerary with one of the archipelago’s darlings: Siargao.
+We’ll kick off this 20-day Philippines itinerary with one of our favorite islands in the archipelago: Siargao.

-Located in the south of the country, its charm has already reached travelers all over the world.
-Even so, it still preserves its authenticity and, except for some areas in the south of the island and at specific times, it’s far from overcrowded.
-There are many things to do in Siargao: motorbike rides along roads lined with endless palm groves, top‑level surfing (it’s the most famous place to surf in the Philippines), exploring nearby islands with white‑sand beaches, enjoying the nightlife…
+Located in the south of the Philippines, Siargao has already won over travelers with its charm.
+Even so, it still retains its authenticity and, except for some areas in the southern part of the island and at certain times of year, it’s far from overcrowded.
+There are so many things to do in Siargao: motorbike rides along roads lined with endless palm trees, world-class surfing (it’s the most famous surfing destination in the Philippines), exploring nearby islands with white-sand beaches, and enjoying the nightlife…

-For getting from Manila to Siargao we explain everything in detail in How to get to Siargao, but here’s the short version: it’s as easy as booking a flight.
-If it’s direct, the trip takes barely 2 hours.
-If you’re starting from Cebu, you’ll also find flights from Cebu to Siargao, or you can do a boat route to Surigao and then on to Siargao.
+We explain exactly how to get from Manila to Siargao in How to get to Siargao, but here’s the short version: the easiest option is to book a flight.
+If it’s direct, the flight takes just under 2 hours.
+If you’re starting from Cebu, you’ll also find flights from Cebu to Siargao, or you can travel by boat to Surigao and then on to Siargao.

 Our tip is to book the first flight of the morning to make the most of the day.
-Once you land in Siargao, take one of the vans that, for 300 pesos, will drop you at your hotel.
+Once you land on Siargao, take one of the vans that will drop you off at your hotel for 300 pesos.

-You’ll likely arrive around midday, so after refuelling at one of the restaurants in Siargao, in the afternoon you can roam the beaches of General Luna, Malinao and Santa Fe, and watch the sunset from the Boardwalk or Secret Beach.
+You’ll probably arrive around midday, so after refueling at one of the restaurants in Siargao, in the afternoon, you can explore the beaches around General Luna, Malinao, and Santa Fe, and watch the sunset from the Boardwalk or Secret Beach.

 Landscapes of Siargao